mubarok-ridho/KaNCD-EduCDM-ASSISTments/README.md

 - **Visualization**
   Display results and cross-fold performance metrics.
 - **POMDP**
-  Using trained model in POMDP
+  Using trained model in POMDP.
 ---

 © 2025 Ridho — Example implementation for research and experimentation purposes.